psychdatascience/FDS-CourseTwo/GitGitHubExercise.md

 `git pull origin`

-After that, do an `ls`, and you'll see that your new file has been immediately added to your local repo.
+After that, do an `ls`, and you'll see that your new file has been immediately added to your local repo!

+Many people (including me) fall into the habit of using `git pull origin` a lot because it's quick and easy.
+Just always be aware that you want to be absolutely sure that you want to incorporate all the changes made on the origin into your local repo!

+## Summary
+The things covered in the above exercise cover the basic git commands and workflow used to back up your projects to GitHub.
+This provides you with not only a backup in case anything should happen to your computer, but also allows you to access the current version of your project from any computer with an internet connection.

 ## footnote
 \* The some versions of Linux, including the Mac OS, come with a terminal based text editor called "nano" that is easy to use and great for quick simple edits.
 I love it.